LeadStory

 Al Jazeera

-No end in sight for longest government shutdown in U.S history
+No end in sight for longest government shutdown in U.S. history

-Al Jazeera · Just In
+Al Jazeera · 1 month ago

 Al Jazeera